 Also the September 11 collapse of the Twin Towers in New York City released hundreds of tons of finely pulverized asbestos into the atmosphere.
 Countless individuals on that day and in the months of clean-up that followed were exposed.
 Particularly at risk are the heroic rescue workers, who worked extensively and for long duration in the contaminated areas.
 The impact pulverized this asbestos into tiny, microscopic fibers to which the firefighters, rescue workers and other heroes of 9/11 were exposed.
 In the weeks and months following workers, residents and school children in the area continued to be exposed.

 After meso’s long latency period, which is typically from between 25 and 50 years, the risk of cancer among those most heavily exposed could reach as high as one in ten.
 Less than 1 percent of patients have a latency period shorter than 15 years.
 The disease is commonly diagnosed in people between the ages of 50 and 70 years.
 Males are four times more likely to be diagnosed with mesothelioma than females.
 Three-fourths of cases develop in the pleura.
 About 10 to 20 percent form in the abdomen.
-Approximately 50 percent of patients will experience a life span of 8 to 18 months after treatment.
+Approximately 50 percent of patients will experience a life span of 8 to 18 months after diagnosis.
 About 30 percent or more have a chance of living five years or longer.
 Thus, even if asbestos were banned today, and it absolutely should be, the meso epidemic would continue for decades and cry out urgently for development of better treatments.

 We need a national commitment to a cure.
 Mesothelioma was identified in medical literature by the late 1940’s.
 However, for decades the need for research to develop effective treatments for mesothelioma patients was ignored, obscured by the legal, economic and political aspects of asbestos.
 The National Cancer Institute’s annual investment in clinical mesothelioma research has been, on a per death basis, only a fraction of its investment in other cancers.
 As a result, advancements in the treatment of mesothelioma have lagged far behind other cancers.
 According to the National Institutes of Health, the median survival of mesothelioma patients is only 14 months, with most patients dying within two years.